'Canvas Music' - Where Art Meets Music!

 Explaining Canvas Music

-Richard Bourne has created a new art concept for 2015 called ‘Canvas Music’.
+In around 2010, Richard Bourne created a new art concept called ‘Canvas Music’.
 ‘Canvas Music’ cross fertilises Richard’s two foremost loves, namely Art and Music and fashions a stupefying hybrid of devices and codes to paint songs on canvas in colour form.

 Working within a fascinating array of colours, textures and styles intermeshed with mathematical ideas to interpret notational music into a colour language using various formulas to create one system.
 This gives the possibility of allowing every song ever written to be transformed into an individual painting or simply put - as ‘Canvas Music’.
 Whether this is a concerto by Mozart, a song by Abba or an 8 bar song you made up and sang as a child.
 Every song in the world can be painted and every painting would be unique.

-The idea of ‘Canvas Music’ involves 6 mathematical formulas and 3 further independent painting techniques to construct each individual painting and the concept of ‘Canvas Music’ has taken over 6 years to assemble the correct formulas from countless permutations of colour, styles and mathematical thought processes.
+The idea of ‘Canvas Music’ involves 6 mathematical formulas and 3 further independent painting techniques to construct each individual painting and the concept of ‘Canvas Music’ has taken almost 10 years to assemble the correct formulas from countless permutations of colour, styles and mathematical thought processes.

 It’s foundation centred as an idea inspired by a conversation in the village of Vordemwald in Switzerland, the understanding of the mathematical constant of Pi and Leonardo da Vinci’s perceptions of the link between music, mathematics and the universe.
 Later ideas involving synesthesia whereby some people see music as colour were also added to this distinctive concept.
 This was due in part to a conversation Richard had with the famous musician and singer Emile Ford in Suffolk around 1996.
 Emile worked on Pink Floyd’s ‘Division Bell’ in the capacity of advisor and consultant in relation to synesthesia.
 Fascinatingly for Richard’s studies/formulas he found that the artist David Hockney also has synesthesia as do/did Stevie Wonder, Vincent Van Gogh, Tori Amos, Kanye West, Billy Joel, Leonard Bernstein, Pharrell Williams, Franz Liszt, Duke Ellington and Eddie Van Halen among many creative talents.
 It is widely purported that Kate Bush, Wassily Kandinsky, Jimi Hendrix and Syd Barrett also have had synesthesia.